joseph62/whos-paying-the-doctor/SYSTEM_NOTES.md

 Something comfortable with excellent library support - Python / FastAPI
 ### Frontend
 Something I have used at least a little bit - React
+### Glue
+There are 4 distinct components of this system so there needs to be some way to glue them all together and ease the task of managing it all - Containers and Docker Compose